Prompt Tuning on Graph-augmented Low-resource Text Classification: Conditional prompt tuning:

 To generalize prompt tuning to wider unseen classes, we explore conditional prompt tuning \cite{zhou2022conditional}.
 The core principle is to \emph{condition} a prompt on each individual input instance (\ie, each document/node in our context), rather than learning a static prompt tailed to a specific task or a fixed set of base classes.
 At the same time, to ensure parameter efficiency, we extend \model\ by adding a lean neural network to generate an input-conditional token (vector) for each node, which is then integrated with the learnable prompt vectors.
 We refer the conditional variant of our method as \model$^*$.
 Intuitively, the conditional token is analogous to node captioning or document summarization, which is equivalent to a description for each node or document.
 Hence, conditional prompts are more generalizable: They are optimized to depict each instance and thus more resilient to class shift, rather than being confined to certain specific classes.

 Recall that in the unconditional version, we learn $M$ global prompt tokens that can be used with all nodes in a task.
 In contrast, in the conditional version, we need $M$ prompt tokens that are specific to each input node.
-A straightforward approach is to increase the number of parameters, whereby we associate each node with $M$ learnable vectors directly, or train $M$ neural networks to generate $M$ distinct vectors for each node.
+A straightforward way is to increase the parameters, whereby we associate each node with $M$ learnable vectors directly, or train $M$ neural networks to generate $M$ distinct vectors for each node.
 In either design, the model size is substantially larger than the global prompt vectors in the original \model.
 Inspired by the Meta-net architecture \cite{zhou2022conditional, ha2017hypernetworks}, we advocate for a more parameter-efficient design that has demonstrated impressive results in low-resource settings.
 Instead, we introduce a light-weight neural network, known as a Meta-net, on top of the $M$ global prompt vectors to generates one conditional token (vector) for each input node, which is subsequently fused with the global prompt vectors.

 A schematic diagram of the conditional prompt tuning in \model$^*$ is sketched in Fig.~\ref{fig:meta net}.
 Specifically, our Meta-net $\Phi_M$ employs a dual-layer multi-layer perceptron (MLP) with a bottleneck structure \cite{wu2018reducing}.
-Given an input node $v_i$ with an embedding vector $\vec{z}_i$, the Meta-net generates a conditional token $\vec{\pi}_i$, \ie,
+Given a node $v_i$ with its embedding $\vec{z}_i$, the Meta-net generates a conditional token $\vec{\pi}_i$, \ie,

 Then, the $m$-th prompt vector for node $v_i$, denoted $\vec{h}_{m,i}$, is obtained by

 where $\vec{h}_{m}$ is the $m$-th global prompt vector in the original \model.
 Note that the conditional token $\vec{\pi}_i$ should have the same dimension as the global prompt vector $\vec{h}_{m}$.
 The conditional prompt for node $v_i$ is thus $[\vec{h}_{1,i}, \cdots, \vec{h}_{M,i}, \vec{h}_\mathtt{CLASS}]$, where $\vec{h}_\mathtt{CLASS}$ is the word embedding sequence of the target class label identical to that used in the continuous prompt.
 Subsequently, the conditional prompt is fed as input to the text encoder to output the classification weights, which means the weights are also conditioned on the input node.
 Specifically, the classification weight for node $v_i$ and class $y$ is